MultiSafepay/docs/content/faq/getting-started/glossary.md

 ### Cron job

-A Linux-based command used to schedule tasks to be executed in the future.
-A [cron job](https://www.hivelocity.net/kb/what-is-cron-job/) can be used for repeated functions that occur periodically.
+A background program (or daemon), used to schedule recurring tasks.
+Read more on Wikipedia's entry on [cron](https://en.wikipedia.org/wiki/Cron)

 ### Customer
 An entity (individual or organization) that makes use of another entity's product or service offering.
 In our terminology, a customer is the beneficiary of goods and services provided by merchants that use MultiSafepay's payment services.